-After crossing the plain of Ghir the whole day, the group had to stop for the night in the forest of Terak.
-While the others were busy, Ariane went to see Rage who was meditating instead of sleeping, and tries on him Zoraa’s spell, a spell from the Book of Spells, which basically implies dropping some scintillating powder on him while reciting a spell, then kissing the victim.
-But this didn’t seem to work on Rage.
+After crossing the plain of Ghir during the day, the party had to stop for the night in the forest of Terak.
+While the others were busy, Ariane went to see Rage who was meditating instead of sleeping, and tried on him Zoraa’s spell, a spell from the Book of Spells, which basically implies dropping some scintillating powder on the victim while reciting a spell, then kissing the victim.
+This didn’t seem to work on Rage.

 Before Ariane had time to try again, demons were attacking the camp.
 As everyone were defending themselves, Nicodemus discovered that Rage might be able to free himself if his concentration faltered.
 The demons took Ariane and Tuk, and Nicodemus saw them fly in the direction of the Fortress of Kahel.